 If you’re an aspiring YouTube auteur, Adobe has created an app that’s got your name on it.
 Adobe Premiere Rush — a cross-media, all-in-one app that links desktop with mobile — offers pro-level features specifically designed to quickly get your video out in front of as many eyeballs as possible.
 With Rush, everything is saved to the cloud.
 You can start an edit on your phone or on your desktop and pick it up later on your iPad, or vice versa.

 You don’t have to be a cinematographer to get good results.
 Rush packs professionally designed motion graphics templates, letting you change color, size and fonts; more options are available on Adobe Stock.
 Premiere Rush operates via drag and drop for handling photos and videos on the timeline.
 On the iPad, the app supports pinch-to-zoom multitouch gestures.
 A clip-editing menu occupies the lower left of the screen and refinement tools appear in menus at the upper right.
 The app offers a full suite of audio and visual adjustments based on Adobe’s Sensei artificial intelligence engine.

-Adobe Premiere Rush CC is available via Creative Cloud subscription or for $9.99 per month.
+Adobe Premiere Rush is available via Creative Cloud subscription or for $9.99 per month.
 Check it out first with a free Starter Plan.
-However, it's only available for iOS, Android, macOS and Windows 10.
+It's available for iOS, Android, macOS and Windows 10.
 Here are the system requirements.